Spotlight: Vivo Apartments

 The Urban Land Institute (ULI) recently announced that DiMella Shaffer’s Vivo Apartment Homes project in Cambridge is a finalist for the 2018 Jack Kemp Excellence in Affordable and Workforce Housing Award.
 The award, named after Jack Kemp, former secretary of the U.S Department of Housing and Urban Development (HUD), recognizes efforts by the development community to increase the supply of housing that is affordable to middle-class households, also known as the workforce.

 Middle-class/workforce households are defined using a HUD formula that calculates the average median income (AMI) using data from the region of the country and household size.
 Households earning between 80 and 120 percent of the AMI are considered middle-income households, which in Cambridge’s case, that’s between $78,150 and $129,350 for a four-person household.

+Prices vary accross the country, for example apartments in st. paul minnesota cost less than half the price of Boston.
 In Greater Boston, housing prices are among the highest in the nation.
 Middle income, working families make too much to qualify for subsidized housing, but not enough to afford the rising prices of rent.
 Due to this burden, workforce housing is essential to attracting and retaining talent that our growing economy demands, thus making this project with Vivo more important than ever.

 As one of 12 finalists among other notable projects around the country, we are honored by this achievement and look forward to the award presentation during ULI’s 2018 Fall Meeting, set for Oct.
 8-11 in Boston.